 [Section 41 amended by No. 67 of 2003 s.
 62.]

-42. Cancellation of licence
+42. Cancelling licence, Governor’s powers as to

 (1) The Governor may cancel a licence if he or she is satisfied that the licensee —

-(a) has failed to comply with the condition imposed by section 32 or is otherwise in default as defined in subsection (2);
+(a) has failed to comply with the condition imposed by section 32 or is otherwise in default as defined in subsection (2); or

 (b) in the case of a company, is an externally administered corporation within the meaning of the Corporations Act 2001 of the Commonwealth; or